-It’s never been so easy to create a ecommerce website.
+It’s never been so easy to create a digital commerce website.
 Just jump onto Shopify and you’re up and running.
 You can have a website live and functional in a matter of hours.
 Simple, right?
 While Shopify has made getting the website up and running easy, here’s a few things you need to think about before starting off.

 No, you’re not Kevin Costner and this isn’t Field of Dreams.
 Unless you have an Inbound Digital Marketing plan for how you’re going to drive quality traffic to your website this venture isn’t going to go anywhere.
 Google and Facebook are your most obvious go-to options.
 But try to think like your customers and work out how to best get to them for free, before you go and spend lots of money with the tech giants.
 If all of this is foreign to you, jump online and do some research, or contact us for some advice.

 Just having things for sale on a website isn’t enough to get people to buy.
 What niche in the market have you carved out for yourself?
 Are you selling something no one else is?
 Are you selling the same things but cheaper or with faster delivery?
 Is it customer service that sets you apart from the rest?